jackvreeken/libzsf/docs/api/c-api.rst

    .. c:var:: double salinity_to_sea

       The average salinity of the water going from the lock to the sea in :math:`kg/m^3`.

+   .. c:var:: double volume_ship_to_sea

+      The net water displacement of ships from the lock to the sea in :math:`m^3`.

 .. c:struct:: zsf_aux_results_t